 Key Differences Between an Employer of Record and a Professional Employer Organization

-Firstly, with PEOs, you have to handle insurance by yourself.
+Firstly, when working out how to choose a PEO, consider that you will have to handle insurance by yourself.
 On the other hand, an EOR will hold the insurance while also dealing with the compliance demands and fees of coverage, such as healthcare and worker’s compensation.

 Secondly, an EOR is more flexible when it comes to multi-state operations as compared to a PEO.
 Of course, different states and of course countries have varying employment laws and regulations on whom you can employ, where they must live, how many people you’ll use, your business registration status, the nature of the contract, i.e., hours worked, remuneration, deductions, and more.